 William Schniedewind is a Professor of Biblical Studies at UCLA.
 He was the Chair of the Department of Near Eastern Languages and Cultures at UCLA and held the Kershaw Endowed Term Chair of Ancient Eastern Mediterranean Studies.
 He has a Ph.D. in Bible and Ancient Near East from Brandeis University (1992).
 He has been a Visiting Scholar at the Hebrew University and a Research Fellow at the Albright Institute of Archaeological Research in Jerusalem.
-He is the author of six books, including How the Bible Became a Book (Cambridge, 1994) and A Social History of Hebrew (Yale, 2013).
+He is the author of six books, including How the Bible Became a Book (Cambridge, 2004), A Social History of Hebrew (Yale, 2013), and The Finger of the Scribe (Oxford, 2019).

 Bible & Archaeology Fest XXII, November 22 – 24, 2019